Arkansas Trucking Insurance Requirements

 So if you hit someone or something, you are insured up to the limit of insurance you buy on your policy.

-General Liability covers you things that can happen when you’re not driving your truck.
+General Liability covers you things that can happen when you’re NOT driving your truck.

 The most common claim?